truenas/middleware/docs/userguide/truenas_services.rst

 WebDAV
 ------

-In TrueNAS® 9.3, WebDAV can be configured to provide a file browser over a web connection.
+In TrueNAS®, WebDAV can be configured to provide a file browser over a web connection.
 Before starting this service, you must create at least one WebDAV share using :menuselection:`Sharing --> WebDAV Shares --> Add WebDAV Share`.
 Refer to :ref:`WebDAV Shares` for instructions on how to create a share and then how to connect to it once the service is configured and started.